Paul Clemence: Biography

+Achievements

 In 2016 Clemence's work was recognized with an invitation to be part of the official Venice Biennale collateral exhibit "Time Space Existence", organized by GAA Foundation at Palazzo Bembo at the Grand Canal.
 Red Interlude, his presentation at the exhibit, combined an immersive oversized floor print with traditionally hung wall photos.
 These images all part of a series shot at the red pool atop the Hotel Unique in São Paulo, Brazil, designed by architect Ruy Ohtake.
 Following the Venice Biennale, Clemence's ongoing exploration of the poetic architecture of Ohtake was also the focus of Clemence's exhibit Color + Form part of the symposium “Art About Architecture" that happens during Art Basel at the Laufen Showroom.

-In 2018, Clemence was a guest speaker and exhibitor at the India Architecture Dialogues (IAD) conference that took place in new Delhi, India, alongside other prominent professionals like Iwan Baan, Helene Binet and Ram Rahman.
-During the conference he also conducted workshops and while in India he also spoke at both the Sushant University School of Architecture in Gurgaon and the prestigious CEPT School of Architecture in Ahmedabad.
+In 2018, Clemence was a guest speaker and exhibitor at the India Architecture Dialogues (IAD) conference that took place in New Delhi, India, alongside other prominent professionals like Iwan Baan, Helene Binet and Ram Rahman.
+During the conference he also conducted workshops and while in India he also spoke at both the Sushant School of Art and Architecture in Gurgaon and CEPT School of Architecture in Ahmedabad.